mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 >All the best,<br>
 Faith

-I found the "in the best interests of the user" part particularly patronizing.
+The "in the best interests of the user" line felt particularly patronizing.
 The party benefiting most from this data collection is clearly Stripe and not the user.
-Stripe is getting free data for training its fraud-detection models.
+Stripe is getting free data for training its fraud-detection models and potentially selling that information to advertisers.

-The user has a worse app experience because their browser is downloading Stripe's JavaScript library and executing it on every page, even if the user never tries to submit payment information.
-The only marginal benefit the user experiences is a lower chance of having their payment incorrectly flagged as fraudulent because the app has invasively tracked their every move around the site before and after executing the transaction.
+Stripe degrades the user's experience by forcing them to download an extra JavaScript library and sending extra HTTP requests from their browser.
+This happens even if the user never visits a page that accepts credit card payments.

+## Is Stripe disclosing this?

+I looked around for an official disclosure from Stripe about this behavior, but I couldn't find anything.
+The closest I found is this vague paragraph on [their npm package description](https://www.npmjs.com/package/@stripe/stripe-js), which the Stripe support rep quoted to me:

+>To best leverage Stripe’s advanced fraud functionality, ensure that Stripe.js is loaded on every page, not just your checkout page.
+This allows Stripe to detect anomalous behavior that may be indicative of fraud as customers browse your website.

+The [privacy policy](https://stripe.com/privacy) is a bit more specific about the data they collect, but it implies that they're collecting this data on stripe.com rather than from customer sites:

+>Our Sites use cookies and other technologies to function effectively.
+These technologies record information about your use of our Sites, including:
+>
+>* Browser and device data, such as IP address, device type, operating system and Internet browser type, screen resolution, operating system name and version, device manufacturer and model, language, plug-ins, add-ons and the language version of the Sites you are visiting;
+>* Usage data, such as time spent on the Sites, pages visited, links clicked, language preferences, and the pages that led or referred you to our Sites.
+>
+>We also may collect information about your online activities on websites and connected devices over time and across third-party websites, devices, apps and other online features and services.

+Worryingly, the privacy policy also includes loose wording that allows Stripe to sell data they collect to advertisers:

+>When you visit our Sites or online services, both we and certain third parties collect information about your online activities over time and across different sites to provide you with advertising about products and services tailored to your individual interests (this type of advertising is called “interest-based advertising”).

 ## Mitigation

-To prevent this invasive tracking from Stripe, there are actually two problems to solve:
+For site owners to prevent this invasive tracking from Stripe, there are actually two problems to solve:

 1. Delay execution of Stripe's library until the user reaches a page where payment is required
 1. Unload the Stripe library after the user completes payment.

 ### Solving problem one: defer Stripe's script loading

-Previously, users were deferring Stripe's library load by [adding asynchronous wrapper functions](https://stackoverflow.com/a/61248986/90388) or using [code splitting](https://webpack.js.org/guides/code-splitting/).
+As mentioned [above](#confirming-the-issue), Stripe begins executing as soon as the app imports the library.
+Some implementers prevented this behavior by [adding asynchronous wrapper functions](https://stackoverflow.com/a/61248986/90388) or using [code splitting](https://webpack.js.org/guides/code-splitting/).

 Fortunately, the stripe-js v.1.4.0 release, published last week [offers a cleaner solution](https://github.com/stripe/stripe-js/issues/43#issuecomment-614864800).
 The update introduced the `@stripe/stripe-js/pure` import path, which allows clients to import Stripe without side-effects: